Causal Bandits without Graph Learning: Randomized Parent Search Algorithm

 In general, \ac{raps} intervenes on a randomly selected node $X\in\cC$ on \cref{line:intervention}.
 Several interventions on $X$ should be sufficient to determine the descendants of $X$ and whether $P\in\cD_{\cC}(X)$.
 This is because changing the value of $X$ should change the values of the descendants of $X$ and we can determine if $P\in\cD_{\cC}(X)$ by checking if the value of the reward variable $R$ changes.
 Notice that if $Y\not\in\cC$, then none of the descendants of $Y$ are in $\cC$ which means that it is possible to find $\cD_{\cC}(X)$ simply by taking $\cD_{\bcG}(X)\cap\cC$.

+Let $\bar{R}$ and $\bar{R}^{\doop(X=x)}$ denote sample mean of the reward variable under observational and interventional distributions.
+Our \cref{assumption:reward-gap} allows us to determine whether an arbitrary node $X$ is an ancestor of the reward node.
+This is done by comparing $\abs{\bar{R}-\bar{R}^{\doop(X=x)}}$ for all $x\in[K]$ with $\Delta/2$ and concluding that $X$ is an ancestor of $P$ in $\bcG$ (and therefore in $\bcG_{\cC}$ where $\cC$ is an argument passed to the recursive function in \cref{alg:thealg}) if for some $x\in[K]$ the absolute difference exceeds the threshold. \Cref{assumption:ancestoral-effect-identifiability} allows to determine the descendants of $X$ after an intervention on it.
+For this we consider as the descendants the set of nodes $Y\in\cC$ such that for some $x,y\in[K]$ the absolute difference $\abs{\hat{P}(Y=y)-\hat{P}(Y=y|\doop(X=x)}$ exceeds $\eps/2$, where $\hat{P}(\cdot),\hat{P}(\cdot|\doop(X=x))$ are the empirical distributions over $Y$ without any intervention and under intervention $\doop(X=x)$.
+In \cref{lemma:batch-size} we provide the exact number of times the algorithm needs to intervene on each node, i.e. the sample sizes to compute $\bar{R},\bar{R}^{\doop(X=x)},\hat{P}(\cdot), \hat{P}(\cdot|\doop(X=x))$, in order to find the parent node with high probability.

-For simplicity, the analysis in \cref{sec:analysis} assumes that the descendants of an arbitrary node $X$ and whether $P$ is among them could be inferred from asymptotically constant number of interventions on the node $X$.
-At the same time, in \cref{sec:determine-ancestor}, we discuss how this information could be obtained with high probability from observing samples of all the variables in the graph with and without an intervention on $X$.
-In order to bound the regret, we need to analyze the number of interventions performed by a learner $\cL$ on a given graph $\bcG$ to find the parent node $P$.
-We denote this quantity by $N_\cL(\bcG,P)$ and unless stated otherwise, we assume that the learner uses the \ac{raps} algorithm to find $P$.
-In what follows, we first present \emph{the exact expression} to compute the expected number of interventions performed by \ac{raps} in general setting.
+Our analysis in later sections only concern the number of distinct nodes our algorithm needs to intervene on to find the parent node $P$.
+In what follows, we first present \emph{the exact expression} to compute the expected number of distinct node interventions performed by \ac{raps}.
 Next, we introduce classes of \acp{dag} for which this expected value is either asymptotically logarithmic or sublinear in the number of nodes $n$.